 What is DAISY?

 DAISY is a free app developed by 1800RESPECT to provide information and connect people who are experiencing, or have experienced, sexual assault, domestic and family violence to support services in their state and local area.
-It is a valuable tool for women to access services relevant to their unique situation.

 DAISY includes safety features to help protect the privacy of people using it.
 For example, you can visit service websites from within the app, which means these sites will not show up in your browser history.
 The DAISY app can also be downloaded and used offline, which means there is no need to be connected to the internet to use it.
+Daisy app can be downloaded for free from iTunes or Google Play.